Jeunese/jeunese.github.io/docs/ux-writing.md

 As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
 This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

+## Progressive disclosure philosophy

+Progressive disclosure is an interaction design pattern that involves sequencing information and actions across screens, and revealing only essential information.
+This avoids overwhelming the user and helps them manage complexity.
+It also makes products easier to learn and use, avoids frustration and confusion, and reduces the number of potential errors.
+Some guidelines include:

+-  Don't bombard the user with a lot of information as soon as they're introduced to the product.
+-  Allow the information to progress naturally, from simple to complex.
+-  Help the user move from completing tasks with essential information to completing more complex tasks with additional info.
+-  Build upon each subsequent step of information experience and learning.
+-  Provide only the necessary information for the user to take each action, one at a time.

+With the progressive disclosure philosophy in mind, you should consider when to use the following types of microcopy and contextual help to guide the user.
+You can decide on the type of copy you're providing based on the required level of detail.

 ## In-product content types

 Good UX writing gives the user what they need, in context, when they need it.
 This minimises the end-user's need to engage with documentation by helping to make the UI more intuitive, which increases usability and reduces frustration.
 The main categories of in-product content are:

+### Contextual help

+Contextual help is on-demand content based on the state that an application is in when a user seeks help, such as [instructional text](/ux-writing?id=instructional-text), [in-line copy](/ux-writing?id=inline-copy), [tooltips](/ux-writing?id=tooltips), [guided workflows](/ux-writing?id=walkthroughs-guided-help), and [page-level help](/ux-writing?id=page-level-help).

+Help that's offered in context is easier to identify and use (has high affordance) and is less disruptive; rather than interrupt the workflow by forcing the user to browse an online manual or help centre, context-sensitive help delivers content relevant to the part of the program that the user is interacting with.
+It is thus better if the user can access this help without leaving the current workflow.

 ### Microcopy